hexarobi/stand-lua-constructor/README.md

 ## Updating

 The script will check for updates the first time it is run each day.
 If updates are found they will be auto-downloaded from https://github.com/hexarobi/stand-lua-constructor and auto-installed.
 You can manually check for updates any time within the Script Meta menu.

-## Creating Constructs

-Use `Create Construct` root menu to create a new vehicle, map, or ped.